 Location: Atlas Mountains, Morocco.

-When: Available between March and June 2019.
+When: Available in 2019 during the second week in April and last week in September.
 Enquire via email for suitable slots.

 Duration: 7 days